soroush/graphicsmagick/www/INSTALL-windows.rst

   optimization, and the problem is likely to go away (but with less performance).

-Windows XP, Vista, 7 Visual C++ 6.0 through 14.0 Compilation
+Windows XP, Vista, 7 Visual C++ 6.0 through 19.0 Compilation
 ------------------------------------------------------------

-  The Visual C++ distribution targeted at Windows 2000 through Windows 8 does not provide any stock workspace (DSW) or project files (DSP) except for those included with third party libraries.
+  The Visual C++ distribution targeted at Windows 2000 through Windows 10 does not provide any stock workspace (DSW) or project files (DSP) except for those included with third party libraries.
 Instead, there is a "configure" program that must run to create build environments to satisfy various requirements.

-  The configure program resides in VisualMagick\configure in the GraphicsMagick source tree.
+  The configure program resides in ``VisualMagick\configure`` in the GraphicsMagick source tree.
 A pre-compiled configure.exe is provided, as well as Visual Studio project files to recompile it from source code if needed.